How to Know If Ecuador Is Safe to Travel to (It Is)

 Yes, Ecuador is safe to visit!
 This article explains the areas within the country that are safe for visitors and how to know where to avoid.

-The question around if Ecuador is safe is a complicated conversation.
-Safety is always a nuanced and relative conversation.
+So you’re wondering, is Ecuador safe to visit?
+The answer is a nuanced and relative conversation.
 You have to determine what your definition of “safe” and “unsafe” is.
 For example, if you are from a major city, such as Los Angeles, Chicago, or New York, you understand how cities work and may have a higher tolerance for what you deem “unsafe” within a city.
 However, if you are from a suburban or rural environment, you may have less of a tolerance because you have less experience being in those types of situations.

 A view through the historical center of Quito, Ecuador